Durruti Column: Death of Durruti

-At the beginning of November 1936 Buenaventura Durruti with more than 3,000 people from the column directed themselves to Madrid.
-At the time the capital of Spain was in grave danger of being overtaken by the fascists and Federica Montseny convinced Durruti to leave Catalonia.
-His arrival to Madrid strengthened the morale of the inhabitants.
-He was ordered to defend and then started the offensive at Casa del Campo.
-Efficient in street battles, the militants had neither enough power nor experience to stand a chance against the disciplined and well-armed army from Morocco.
-Having suffered huge casualties the Durruti column escaped the battlefield.
-On 19 November, Durruti was shot and died in a hospital some time later.
-The origins of the bullet are unknown.
-Some say it was an action taken by the responsibility of the Soviet special forces, other that it was failure of Durruti's gun.
+At the beginning of November 1936, Buenaventura Durruti, with more than 3,000 people from the column, directed themselves to Madrid.
+At the time, the capital of Spain was in grave danger of being overtaken by the Nationalists, and Federica Montseny convinced Durruti to leave Catalonia.
+His arrival in Madrid strengthened the morale of the inhabitants.
+He was ordered to defend, and then started on the offensive at the Casa de Campo.
+Whilst efficient in street battles, the militants lacked both the power and experience to stand a chance against the disciplined, well-equipped, and battle-hardened Moroccan soldiers of the Army of Africa.
+Having suffered huge casualties, the Durruti column was forced to withdraw from the battlefield.
+On 19 November, Durruti was shot and died in a hospital sometime later.
+The origins of the fatal bullet are unknown.
+Some argue it was an action taken by the Soviet operatives of either the GRU, or the NKVD, whilst others state that it was merely Durruti's gun letting off an unintentional discharge and killing him.
 The column was later commanded by Ricardo Sanz in Madrid and by Lucio Ruano on the Aragon Front.
 Coronel Carlos Romero Giménez had disagreements with the anarchists.
 He asked for Sanz's dismissal and proposed that the Column be dissolved and its men distributed among other units.
-In January 1937 the new general delegate of the column José Manzana allowed the militarisation of the column which then became part of the 26th Division.
+In January 1937, the new general delegate of the column, José Manzana, allowed the militarisation of the column, which then became part of the 26th Division.

 After the Durruti Column

-Due to the Soviet forces growing in power, the other militias were organized into regular army and the Durruti Column was transformed into the 26th infantry division.

-After the war many of the fighters were either put in prison or executed.
-Those who survived and escaped to France which right before the World War II experienced rise of nationalist sentiments, were put into concentration camps.
-After the German invasion of France many of the former anarchist fighters played an important part in the French Resistance.
+Due to the Soviet-backed forces growing in power, the other militias were organized into a regular army, and the Durruti Column was transformed into the 26th Infantry Division.
+After the war, many of the fighters were either put in prison or executed.
+Those who survived and escaped to France, which, right before World War II, experienced a rise of nationalist sentiments, were put into concentration camps.
+Following the German invasion of France, many former anarchist fighters played a crucial role in the French Resistance; others, however, were not so lucky, instead trading French concentration camps for German ones.
 Some managed to escape to different countries of Latin America and stayed there for the rest of their lives, sometimes even organising with the indigenous people mini-anarchist states in the jungle, as did Antonio García Barón.